Skip to content

 Impact Strength in Frost

-High — the material retains elasticity, does not break upon impactLow — PP homopolymer (standard for rotomolding) is brittle below 0°C, breaks upon impact or fall
+High — the material retains elasticity, does not break upon impactLow — polypropylene homopolymer (standard for rotomoulding) becomes brittle at temperatures below 0°C, breaking upon impact or drop

 UV Resistance